nacos-group/agentscope-extensions-nacos/java/example/a2a-example/README.md

 ## Examples Structure

-### a2a-register-example
+### a2a-register-runtime-example

-This example demonstrates how to register an agent with Nacos service registry.
+This example demonstrates how to register an agent with Nacos service registry by agentscope-runtime-java.

 Key components:
 - Spring Boot application exposing an agent service